-Theology has a correspondingly strong and distinguished representation among the Fellowship, with two teaching Fellows in the subject.
-There are also well-established arrangements for teaching in which Fellows of other colleges participate.
-In addition to the travel grants open to all students, the College has two special funds, the Hirst-Player Fund and the Campbell Fund, from which grants have been made to enable Theology students to travel in areas that are relevant to their studies.
+Theology, Religion and Philosophy of Religion has a strong and distinguished representation among the Fellowship in Fitzwilliam College, with two teaching Fellows in the subject who are both University lecturers.
+It is also supported by two retired Fellows in the subject and one additional teaching fellow.
+There are well-established arrangements for teaching in which Fellows of other Colleges participate as well.
+In addition to the travel grants open to all students, the College has a number of special funds in Theology and Religion, from which grants have been made to enable students to travel in areas that are relevant to their studies.

 Applicants are required to submit two pieces of recent written work as part of their application.